What to See in Rome in 3 Days

 Day 2: The Vatican City

-If you’re visiting Rome during the weekend, you should dedicate the first day, Saturday, to explore the Vatican City, since on Sundays the Vatican Museums are closed (apart from the last Sunday of each month).
+If you’re visiting Rome during the weekend, you should dedicate the first day, Saturday, to explore the Vatican City and its museums, since on Sundays the Vatican Museums are closed (apart from the last Sunday of each month).

 The best way to get to the Città Vaticano is to take the metro to Ottaviano.
 Upon leaving the station, take the street with the same name until you arrive at St. Peter's Square.